EPCRA Section 304

 - What are facilities required to do?

-- What must be included in the emergency notification?
+- What must be included in the emergency release notification?

 - Where can I find more information on these requirements?

-Any facility that accidentally releases into the environment one of the following types of chemicals in an amount greater than or equal to the minimum reportable quantity as required by the Emergency Planning and Notification regulation (PDF) (28 pp, 428 K, About PDF):
+Any facility that releases into the environment one of the listed types of chemicals in an amount equal to or greater than its reportable quantity as required by the Emergency Release Notification regulation.

 - The chemical name